 The RX100 series of cameras has been around for about six years.
 They fit into a front-pants pocket, they’re utterly reliable, and on enlargements up to about 13x19”, they produce beautiful prints if your image includes the entire frame.

 Each year Sony borrows from the technologies they’ve introduced in their newest full-sized cameras and migrate some of the most exciting innovations to their newest RX100 model.
 This year’s M6 model has done something most people thought impossible: Fit a 24-200mm (equivalent) f2.8-4.5 lens, in a body that’s only one-inch thick.
 To accomplish this feat, both the lens and the EVF viewfinder disappear into the body.

-About the only thing the M6 is lacking is weather-proofing, a faster lens and a larger sensor.
-If you need these, you will probably have to get them in a second, larger camera that you bring out when necessary.
+About the only thing the M6 is lacking is weather-proofing.
+If you need these, you will probably have to get them in a larger camera such as the Sony a7 or the Olympus OM-D, or you'll get an "underwater camera" about the same size that's waterproof and drop- proof but has much smaller sensor and an inferior lens.
 If you're like most travel photographers, this will be less than 20% of the time.
 The rest of the time you'll blaze away with the M6.
-For tips on what this second camera should be, see my article on second travel cameras.